Code

 Kleven, Landais, and Søgaard (2019)

-A common specification to estimate the child penalty is an cross-sectional comparison with age and year fixed effects as in Kleven, Landais, and Søgaard (2019):
+A common specification to estimate the child penalty is a cross-sectional comparison with age and year fixed effects as in Kleven, Landais, and Søgaard (2019):

 plot_cp <- function(ctb, kname = "k", add_ref = TRUE) {